top of page

 Travelers who prefer not to drive can reach Monterey by train, though it’s the slowest option.
 From San Jose, the Amtrak Coast Starlight goes to Salinas, and from there an Amtrak Thruway Bus connects directly to Monterey.
 This route is straightforward and usually costs around $26 one way.
 Traveling from San Francisco by train is technically possible but not recommended, it requires taking BART into the city, transferring to an Amtrak bus, and then continuing through multiple transfers that can take up to six hours.
 After a flight, it’s simply too long to be practical

-Monterey has options ranging from budget-friendly chain hotels to luxury oceanfront resorts.
-Prices vary widely depending on the season, you’ll find rooms from $190–$1,000+ per night.
+Monterey Bay has accommodations ranging from budget-friendly chain hotels to luxury oceanfront resorts.
+Prices vary widely depending on the season, but most travelers can expect to pay $190–$1,000+ per night depending on location and time of year.

 1. Monterey Plaza Hotel (Luxury Oceanfront Stay)